Career upgrade: Learn practical AI skills for better jobs and higher pay.

 How many questions are on the RBT exam?

-You must be at least 18 years old, have a high school diploma or equivalent, complete the BACB-approved 40-hour training, pass the Initial Competency Assessment conducted by a BCBA or BCaBA, and submit a certification application with a clean background check.
+BACB RBT applicants must be at least 18, have a high school diploma or equivalent, complete the required 40-hour training, complete the Initial Competency Assessment after training, apply through BACB, pass the exam, and maintain required supervision to practice.